-Hanbury and Marshall (1899) give the first Kent record as by de L'Obel (Stirpium Adversaria Nova, 1570), who stated that it was present in some wet coastal meadows, especially at Bristol and near London.
+Account Hanbury and Marshall (1899) give the first Kent record as by de L'Obel (Stirpium Adversaria Nova, 1570), who stated that it was present in some wet coastal meadows, especially at Bristol and near London.
 The honours for the latter locality, however, could belong to Kent or Essex.
 The next Kent records in point of time are by Thomas Johnson: a plain record for Ononis at Chatham (Iter Plantarum, 1629) is likely to be Ononis repens (Common Restharrow); but a find of Anonis sive Ononis spinosa (Descriptio itineris, 1632) made whilst travelling westwards from Ash towards Canterbury is clearly intended for Spiny Restharrow.
 Hanbury and Marshall also listed a range of other records, historic and (then) recent, summing up the species as a plant of roadsides and waste places, especially on stiff soils; not uncommon, but by no means as abundant as O. repens.
 Some records they felt were in doubt, as perhaps belonging to the latter species and this has been a perennial problem, because O. repens and O. spinosa do not always separate satisfactorily.
 There are some inland records which one might be inclined to dismiss, given that more recent records have been coastal, but that they include ones made on good authority, and there is a strong inland distribution in south central England on infertile calcareous grasslands, including on clay.

 The clay association is evident with many of the finds by Francis Rose, such as in pasture on London Clay east of All Hallows (1954); a low bluff on London Clay at Harty Isle (1955); dry banks on alluvial clay behind the sea wall at Lower Stoke (1959); a roadside on clay near the sea at Pegwell Bay (1946); and on banks, clayey grassland west of West Stourmouth (1956).
 Philp (1982) regarded Spiny Restharrow as rather local, on roadsides, sea-walls and waste places, with 83 tetrad records for the period 1971-81, mostly coastal, from the Hoo Peninsula to Folkestone.
 By the 1991-2005 survey (Philp, 2010) the number of tetrads had reduced to 27, and the coastal distribution no longer continued south of Sandwich / Deal.
 The reduction was in spite of the occasional plant being noted where a wildflower seed mix had been sown.
-Although the species has since been found as far south along the east coast as Dover, our 2010-19 records amount to 28 tetrads (equivalent to 43 monads); so this provides some endorsement for the existence of a decline before Philp (2010), but not since.
+Although the species has since been found as far south along the east coast as Dover, our 2010-20 records amount to 29 tetrads (equivalent to 45 monads); so this provides some endorsement for the existence of a decline before Philp (2010), but not since.
 However, the records are still sufficiently numerous that, the distributional data maintained in this register will be at 1 km square (monad) level, which entails recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
 Both maps show a strong relationship with areas of London Clay along the Kent north coast.
+The anomalous 2020 Wealden record is alongside car park access at Pembury hospital, and taken to have arrived with seed mix when the hospital was built, 2008-11.